 The most damage occurs when the temperature or wind chill is near or below 0 degrees Fahrenheit.
 In humans, frostbite occurs when the skin reaches a temperature of 23 degrees for a long period.
 According to VCA Animal Hospitals, some of the signs of frostbite include:

 - Pale, gray, or bluish discoloration of the affected skin

 - Reduced sensation or complete lack of sensation in affected areas

 - The area is cold or brittle to the touch

 - Blackened or dead skin

-Sometimes the signs of frostbite are not immediately visible and can develop days after the exposure.
-Treatment include gentle and gradual rewarming with warm water of 104 to 108 degrees.
-Dry the area afterwards and keep the pet warm.
-Seek veterinary care as soon as possible to try to prevent complications such as infection.
+Sometimes, the signs of frostbite are not immediately visible on your pet, and can develop days after exposure.
+Treatment includes gentle and gradual rewarming with warm water of 104 to 108 degrees.
+Dry the area afterward, and keep the pet warm.
+Seek veterinary care as soon as possible to prevent complications, such as infection.

 - Shivering or trembling

 - Muscle stiffness or stumbling